mohari/hazelcast-reference-manual/daux/docs/200_Document_Revision_History.md

 |[Defining Member Attributes](/17_Management/03_Cluster_Utilities/05_Defining_Member_Attributes.md)|Added information related to member filtering for distributed class loading (user code deployment)
 |[Native Client Security](/18_Security/08_Native_Client_Security.md)|Added description for the Cache Permissions.|
 |[Near Cache](/19_Performance/04_Near_Cache/06_Near_Cache_Consistency.md)|Added "Locally Initiated Changes" as a new section.
+|[Defining WAN replication using Discovery SPI](/2300_WAN_Replication/100_Defining_WAN_Replication.md)| Added the new section to explain how to use WAN with endpoints on various cloud infrastructures (such as Amazon EC2) where the IP addresses are not known in advance.
 |[System Properties](/25_System_Properties.md)|Added definitions for the following new properties: <br> - hazelcast.partition.migration.fragments.enabled <br> - hazelcast.diagnostics.max.rolled.file.size.mb <br> - hazelcast.diagnostics.max.rolled.file.count